Sunday, July 24, 2016

 Aroma and Flavor – 1.25 out of 3 mugs (Docked 0.5 for HFCS)

-First off, the lid almost fell off!
-Very little seal and it smelled sour and sappy!
+First, the lid almost fell off!
+There was very little seal, and it smelled sour and sappy!
 I was not looking forward to the first drink.
-When poured, the color is very light.
-Almost looks like cream soda.
+When poured, the color was very light—almost like cream soda.

-The aroma overpowering and the taste is slight fruitiness yet sour.
+The aroma is overpowering, and the taste is slightly fruity yet sour.
 There was an aftertaste that was not to my liking.
-I could sense a cinnamon accent and the molasses as noted.
-Overall, the flavors are unique but do not blend well.
+As noted, I could sense a cinnamon accent and the molasses.
+Overall, the flavors are unique but need to blend better.
 This is more of a unique soda than a root beer.
-Absolutely no taste to sense I was drinking a root beer.
+There is absolutely no taste to sense I was drinking a root beer.

 Head – 2.25 out of 3 mugs

 This brew has an outstanding head.
-It was almost a downfall as it was better to drink after the head dissipated.
+However, the head's dissipation was almost a downfall, as it was better to drink after the head dissipated.
 That decreases the score slightly.

 Zip – 1.25 out of 3 mugs

 The carbonation is low.
-The blend of spices is unique yet no root beer flavor noted.
+The unique spice blend has no root beer flavor

 Post Consumption Impression – 1.0 out of 3 mugs